elecfreaks/learn-en/pico-ed/pico_ed_python.md

 ![](./images/pico-ed-py-05.png)

 Click the right mouse button on the "lib" folder and select "Move to Recyle Bin" to upload the data to pico_ed.
+After the operation, click "stop" button.

 ![](./images/pico-ed-py-06.png)